allenc125789/TurtleNAS/README.md

 sshfs is utilized over smb and nfs, the direct pro's of this protocol are:

 1) Allowing easier server/client connection configuration for backing up files.
-All connections can be made server side.
+All SSHFS connection can be configured from server-side
 2) Provides a secure connection through SSH to backup-clients by default.

 Tests done to compare the R/W speed between sshfs, nfs, and smb show that while sshfs is not the fastest option, it still has great speed: https://blog.ja-ke.tech/2019/08/27/nas-performance-sshfs-nfs-smb.html.
 This draw-back is minor in my opinion, when understanding the perks that come in the form of simplicity, usablity, and security.